telefonicaid/di-py/README.md

 report problems with the library.
 All new functionality must be covered by unit tests before it can be included in the repository.

-The develop branch always has the cutting edge version of the code, if you are using it in your project it would be wise to create a fork of the repository or target a specific tag/commit for your dependencies.
+The master branch always has the cutting edge version of the code, if you are using it in your project it would be wise to create a fork of the repository or target a specific tag/commit for your dependencies.